 Views, Music, and Light

 I also love passing by La Scala after a performance.
 Even from outside it looks grand, windows spilling light into the dark streets.
-Some nights you catch music drifting out as the last people leave.
+Some nights, you catch music drifting out as the last people leave.

-Every district in Milan changes after dark, and I’ve spent enough nights wandering them to know they each have their own pulse.
+Every district in Milan changes after dark, and I’ve spent enough nights wandering through them to know they each have their own pulse.
 Some hum with music and voices.
 Others just glow quietly, like they’re keeping the best parts for themselves.

 Romantic Corners and Creative Energy

 Brera, though, is a different story.
 I like to cut through its cobbled lanes after dinner, when the wine bars spill out soft music and the galleries stay lit long after most have closed.
-There’s always a couple or two wandering under the vines, and it feels like the whole district was designed for walking slowly.
+There’s always a couple wandering under the vines, and it feels like the whole district was designed for walking slowly.

 Lively Nights and Hidden Corners

 Navigli is where Milan stays up late.
 I have ended plenty of nights here.
 Sometimes on a terrace with music in the background, sometimes on the canal edge with nothing but a bottle of wine and friends for company.
 The main streets stay busy, but slip down the side alleys and you’ll find the quieter bars where bartenders remember your name by the second round.
+Turn once away from the water, and the voices drop a full key.

 Porta Romana doesn’t bother showing off.
 That’s what I love about it.
 The trattorias feel like they’ve been there forever, the wine bars don’t care about Instagram, and the pace is slow enough that you actually taste your drink.

-Milan’s Underground Nightlife: Secret Clubs and Hidden Bars
+PLAN YOUR EXPERIENCEMilan’s Underground Nightlife: Secret Clubs and Hidden Bars

 Real magic in Milan happens where the maps end.
 These are the places residents slip into after hours, where things unfold naturally instead of following any schedule.